groverkaran/django-comments-tree/docs/templates.rst

 Templates
 =========

-This page details the list of templates provided by django-comments-xtd.
-They are located under the ``django_comments_xtd/`` templates directory.
+This page details the list of templates provided by django-comments-tree.
+They are located under the ``django_comments_tree/`` templates directory.

 .. contents:: Table of Contents
    :depth: 1